Skip to content

 What is Quick Machine Recovery?

-Quick Machine Recovery in Windows 11 is a helpful tool that can fix your PC when it has serious startup problems.
+Quick Machine Recovery in Windows 11 helps fix your PC when it has serious startup problems, acting like an upgraded Startup Repair tool.

 This feature builds on the Startup Repair tool.
 It uses a safe environment called the Windows Recovery Environment (WinRE) to scan for solutions and fix issues.